ZeTofZone/comfyui_Tof-s-nodes/README.md

 <br>&nbsp;<br>
 When you put something on input, it will add a new empty input automatically :
-<br>(Take care to not mix different input types)
+<br>(Take care not to mix different input types)
 <br>&nbsp;<br>
 ![random_any2](https://github.com/user-attachments/assets/1dfaced8-b0b0-4810-9122-519d69a40566)
 <br>&nbsp;<br>
 <ul>
-  <li>The <i>index</i> output is the choosen index element (INT, start at 0 for "any_1").</li>
+  <li>The <i>index</i> output is the chosen index element (INT, start at 0 for "any_1").</li>
-  <li>The <i>seed</i> output act as a relay to chain multiple nodes taking the same index (if the seed is the same, the choosen input will be the same.
-As this, you can switch multiple elements, it will always choose the same input between the connected nodes).</li>
+  <li>The <i>seed</i> output acts as a relay to chain multiple nodes taking the same index (if the seed is the same, the chosen input will be the same.
+As such, you can switch multiple elements; it will always choose the same input between the connected nodes).</li>
   <li>The <i>seed_INT+n</i> output is to chain some other random node.
-Adding an INT (n) to the seed, will make it following the seed of this node (useful for reproducing workflows).</li>
+Adding an INT (n) to the seed will make it follow the seed of this node (useful for reproducing workflows).</li>
 </ul>

 <hr>
 <h1 id="Prompt_with_variables"><b>Prompt with variables</b></h1>
-A node made to run with <a href="https://github.com/adieyal/comfyui-dynamicprompts">dynamic prompt</a> (or any other prompt randomizer), which give the possibility to use the same variable multiple times (note that you can use multiple of this node for, on the same workflow, having different prompts with the same variables).
+A node made to run with <a href="https://github.com/adieyal/comfyui-dynamicprompts">dynamic prompt</a> (or any other prompt randomizer), which gives the possibility to use the same variable multiple times (note that you can use multiple of this node for, on the same workflow, having different prompts with the same variables).
 <br>&nbsp;<br>

 ![prompt_with_var_1](https://github.com/user-attachments/assets/a98e811b-4175-4121-8ce4-d90aaad4ad6a)
 <br>&nbsp;<br>
-<b>Note1 : the variables format should begin with the variable number, a space, ":", and another space :
+<b>Note1 : the variable format should begin with the variable number, a space, ":", and another space :

 >1 :